jacobparis/12-factor-dev/public/index.md

 # Introduction

-Continuous development is a workflow methodology for building software applications.
+Continuous development is a methodology for building software applications with development environments that are **isolated**, **automated**, **adaptable**, and **transparent**.

-Continuous development environments:

-- Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;
-- Do not require manual work to get to a ready-to-code state;
-- Are compatible with developers' chosen operating systems, shells, and IDEs;
-- Declare all dependencies, for both development and production, including system tools;
-- Do not need to be actively maintained to eliminate configuration drift or prepare for further development;
-- Minimize divergence between development and production, enabling continuous deployment for maximum agility;

-The continuous development methodology can be applied to apps written in any programming language, and which use any combination of backing services (database, queue, memory cache, etc).
+> A development environment (also called a workspace) includes the developer's code editor or IDE, the running application code, and the machine the application code runs on.

+Developing software in environments that do not have these properties means accepting the impediments caused by them.

+- Poor isolation leads to unpredictable side-effects and compatibility issues. - Poor automation leads to complex internal states that are not easily reversible.
+- Inflexible environments do not provide developers with the agency to use the tools they need.
+- Black-boxes obscure the necessary information required to debug issues.

+The goal of continuous development is to **improve the developer experience by removing sources of friction and frustration.**

+Continuous principles can be applied to all development operations, regardless of software, hardware, or team size.

 ## Background